frederic-perez/AmE-dictionary/data/idioms.md

 __go overboard__ :dart::three: To do too much; to be extravagant; show excessive enthusiasm, act in an excessive way; to act without restraint in some area. _Did I go overboard with the Christmas decorations?
 I’m worried I bought enough Christmas lights to light up Times Square._
 __go places__ :two::hammer: _This kid is going places._
 __go potty__ _He has to go potty._
-__go soft on (someone)__ To treat someone delicately, gently, or leniently; to not criticize, punish, or berate someone too harshly.
+__go soft on (someone)__ :two: To treat someone delicately, gently, or leniently; to not criticize, punish, or berate someone too harshly.
-__go soft__ To become overly lenient, easily manipulated, or apathetic; to lose strength or determination.
+__go soft__ :two: To become overly lenient, easily manipulated, or apathetic; to lose strength or determination. _You used to be the toughest sheriff this town has ever had, but you’ve gone soft in your old age._
 __go south__ :eight: __1__ To escape; to vanish or disappear. _Everyone in the gang went south when they learned that the police had discovered their hideout._ __2__ To fall or drop; to depreciate; to lose quality or value.
 (Especially related to finances or stock exchanges.) _I used to be a big player in the stock market, but all my investments have gone south lately._ __3__ To cease working or functioning; to quit, fail, or fall apart. _That’s when things start going south._ _You’ve got a career there, if all this goes south._ _This one went south on me._ _That’s when everything went south._
 __go steady (with someone)__ To date someone exclusively. _Don’t ask Jill out—she’s already going steady with Bobby._ _Are those two really going steady?_
-__go stir-crazy__ To become acutely anxious, restless, irritable, irrational, and/or depressed from remaining for too long in an unstimulating, confined, and/or isolated environment.
-“Stir” in this usage is a slang word for prison.
+__go stir-crazy__ :two: To become acutely anxious, restless, irritable, irrational, and/or depressed from remaining for too long in an unstimulating, confined, and/or isolated environment.
+“Stir” in this usage is a slang word for prison. _The doctor said I need to remain in bed as much as possible, but I’ll go stir-crazy if I can’t get out of the house at least once a day!_
 __go strong__ :three: To proceed energetically or successfully. _It is still going strong._
 __go the distance__ :dart::five: To persist with some activity or goal until its completion. _I think this team is good enough to go the distance and win the championship, don’t you?_
 __go the extra mile__
 __go the way of the dinosaur(s)__ To become extinct, obsolete, old-fashioned, or no longer in common use.
+__go through a phase__ To experience or be in the midst of a temporary period of change, development, or fluctuation. _I went through a phase of being obsessed with superhero movies this summer._
 __go through the roof__
 __go to bed with the chickens__ To go to bed very early.
 __go to Canossa__ To become or make oneself humble; to do a penance or seek absolution for some wrong.